-COVID-19 and football in Victoria to May 31, 2020
+COVID-19 and football in Victoria

 FREQUENTLY ASKED QUESTIONS

-Last updated: Monday June 1, 2020
+Last updated: Friday, November 6, 2020

-RETURN TO TRAINING
+RETURN TO TRAINING/PLAY

-Clubs and players will not be covered by insurance policies and, depending on the circumstances, FV may enforce sanctions under the Grievance and Disciplinary Tribunal Bylaw.
+Clubs and players will not be covered by insurance policies and, depending on the circumstances, FV may enforce sanctions under the Grievance, Disciplinary and Tribunal Bylaw.

 No. COVID-19 is not a bodily injury as defined under the policy.
 In the same way the policy would not previously cover people if they caught the flu.

-If a club were the subject of a legal action against it where it is claimed a player, official or spectator caught COVID-19 in FV sanctioned club training, and it is claimed that the club is legally liable including by letting the training continue, then depending on the nature of the claim made, it appears that cover would be available under the Public Liability policy.
-This is subject to the normal policy terms and conditions and on the basis that the training was conducted in line with Return to Training Conditions.
+If a club were the subject of a legal action against it where it is claimed a player, official or spectator caught COVID-19 in FV-sanctioned club training, and it is claimed that the club is legally liable including by letting the training continue, then depending on the nature of the claim made, it appears that cover would be available under the Public Liability policy.
+This is subject to the normal policy terms and conditions and on the basis that the training was conducted in line with Return to Play Conditions.

 Please note that the wording above constitutes the insurer’s position on the matter, and FV cannot provide any further “guarantees” about insurance coverage applying in this regard.